Download This Sample

 - In 1766, the Stamp Act was repealed by King George III after a series of colonists movements, including the Declaration of Rights and Grievances made by the delegates through the Stamp Act Congress.
 Though it was repealed, the Parliament passed the Declaratory Act, subjecting the colonists to British laws.

-- In 1789, George III regained his fame after winning the war with Napoleonic France at the Battle of Waterloo and incorporating Ireland to Great Britain.
+- In 1789, George III regained his fame after winning the war with Napoleonic France at the Battle of Waterloo and incorporating Ireland into Great Britain.

 - He was also known as Mad King George III.
 In 1811, the king suffered from mental illness after personal and political pressures.
-As a result, the Parliament passed the Regency Act, enabling Prince George, the eldest son, to rule Great Britain according to the will of his father.
+As a result, the Parliament passed the Regency Act, enabling Prince George, George III’s eldest son, to rule Great Britain according to the will of his father.

 - George III died at Windsor Castle on January 29, 1820, after almost 60 years as the King of England and Ireland.